avo-hq/docs.avohq.io/docs/2.0/stimulus-integration.md

 The bigger purpose of this feature is to create your own Stimulus JS controllers to bring the functionality you need to the CRUD interface.

-Below is an example of how you could implement a city & country select feature where the city select will have it's options changed when the user selects a country:
+Below is an example of how you could implement a city & country select feature where the city select will have its options changed when the user selects a country:

 1. Add an action to the country select to trigger a change.
 1. The stimulus method `onCountryChange` will be triggered when the user changes the country.
 1. That will trigger a fetch from the server where Rails will return an array of cities for the provided country.
 1. The city field will have a `loading` state while we fetch the results.
 1. The cities will be added to the `city` select field
-1. If the initial value is present in the returned results it will be selected.
+1. If the initial value is present in the returned results, it will be selected.
 1. All of this will happen only on the `New` and `Edit` views because of the condition we added to the `connect` method.

 ```ruby{11-12,21,31}